roryprimrose/roryprimrose.github.io/_posts/2010-07-27-tracking-lazy-loaded-build-trees-in-unity.md

 }
 {% endhighlight %}

 The wrapper delegate will now be injected as the dependency rather than the Unity delegate.
 The wrapper delegate is created using the CreateTrackedDeferredResolution method.
-This method has some defensive coding to ensure that we are actually dealing with a Func<T> delegate.
-The wrapper delegate it creates is a function call out to a Resolve method on a custom DeferredResolutionTracker<T> class.
+This method has some defensive coding to ensure that we are actually dealing with a Func&lt;T&gt; delegate.
+The wrapper delegate it creates is a function call out to a Resolve method on a custom DeferredResolutionTracker&lt;T&gt; class.

 {% highlight csharp linenos %}
 public Delegate CreateTrackedDeferredResolution(Delegate originalDeferredFunction)